A Quick Introduction to Pd-Lua

 Congratulations!
 If you made it this far, you should have learned more than enough to start using Pd-Lua successfully for your own projects.
 You should also be able to read and understand the many examples in the Pd-Lua distribution, which illustrate all the various features in much more detail than we could muster in this introduction.
 You can find these in the examples folder, both in the Pd-Lua sources and the pdlua folder of your Pd installation.

-The examples accompanying this tutorial (including the pdx.lua, pdlua-remote.el and pdlua-remote.pd files mentioned at the end of the previous section) are also available for your perusal in the examples subdirectory of the folder where you found this document.
+The examples accompanying this tutorial (including the pdx.lua, pdlua-remote.el and pdlua-remote.pd files mentioned at the end of the pdx.lua section) are also available for your perusal in the examples subdirectory of the folder where you found this document.